 Reflected heat from walls and dense hardscapes may also create unexpected hot spots.

 Careful plant selection, increased airflow, calculated mulching, strategic watering, and the use of row covers and other shade producing devices can help.
 The first step is to recognize what types of heat-related challenges you're dealing with.
 (Read also: Don't Let 'em Fry! - Managing Excessive Heat)

 Moisture — Today, drought is an issue in many areas throughout the country.
 It’s always helpful to understand how much moisture your garden is receiving now, and where you should supplement through watering.
 Is it worth adding an irrigation system and controller, or are your trusty hose and a consistent watering schedule enough?

-Uneven terrain — Slopes, and high and low stretches, often result in dry spots, erosion problems, and boggy areas where water pools after a rain.
-The results of soil deficits, like too much clay or sand, or not enough organic matter, also become more pronounced in pitched or undulating gardens.
+Uneven Terrain — Slopes, and high and low stretches, often result in dry spots, erosion problems, and boggy areas where water pools after a rain.
+The results of soil deficits, like excess clay or sand, or not enough organic matter, also become more pronounced in pitched or undulating gardens.

 Wind — Good airflow is essential for plant health, but wind can be too much of a good thing.
 Staking plants for added support only solves part of the problem.
 In the summer heat, persistent wind steals moisture from plants through evaporation.
 Wind savvy plant selection and calculated wind breaks are very effective, but only if you suss out where they’re most needed first.